Skip to Content

 There are two types of hereditary hearing loss:

-• Non-syndromic hearing loss: This is the most common type and occurs on its own, without other health issues.
+• Non-syndromic hearing loss: By far the most common form, appearing on its own with no other health issues alongside it.

-• Syndromic hearing loss: This is less common and is linked to other medical conditions, such as vision or balance issues.
+• Syndromic hearing loss: Less common, and part of a broader picture, sometimes appearing together with other conditions such as vision or balance issues.

 Signs of hereditary hearing loss